saffre-rumma/www/stories/about.rst

 full-time developer.
 But our customers had more projects than a single person can deliver.
 Since 2015 we employ a freelance assistant in Douz (Tunisia) to help Luc with his job with Lino.
 Since 2017 we employ another full-time developer in Tallinn (Estonia).
+See also :doc:`team`.

 We believe that Lino and our business model have a future that goes beyond the career of a few developers.
 Our strategy is to follow a gentle and sustainable way, making Lino grow into a community project.
 See also :doc:`views`.